rschristopher/ischristtrue.com/src/modern-views/free-will.md

 Slippery slopes aside,
- while we can easily dispense with the semi-Pelagian views of Remonstrant Arminianism, we are left with an ongoing debate between monergism and orthodox synergism.
+ while we can easily dispense with the semi-Pelagian views of Arminianism, we are left with an ongoing debate between monergism and orthodox synergism.
-Ultimately, either John Calvin and the reformers were wrong, or John Chrysostom and all the church fathers were wrong.
+Ultimately, either John Calvin and the reformers were wrong, or John Chrysostom and all of the church fathers were wrong.
 And while both sides have plenty of scriptural support, all it takes is one counterexample to show an interpretation as false.